boutproject/hermes-3/docs/sphinx/equations.rst

 braginskii_ion_viscosity
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Adds ion viscosity terms to all charged species that are not electrons.
+Adds ion viscosity terms to all charged species that are not
-The collision frequency is required so this is a top-level component that
-must be calculated after collisions:
+electrons, calculated using collision frequencies.

 .. code-block:: ini